-A new study published in Health Affairs finds that while 91 percent of physicians were eligible for Medicare of Medicare Meaningful Use programs, but only 11 percent of those intending to apply are in a position to take advantage of this incentive.
-This is irrespective of what kind of EHR they use; web based EMR or client server EMR.
+A new study published in Health Affairs finds that while 91 percent of physicians were eligible for Medicare or Medicare Meaningful Use programs, only 11 percent of those intending to apply are in a position to take advantage of this incentive.
+This is irrespective of what kind of EHR they use; web-based EMR or client-server EMR.

 Click here to see the study.